Should You Take Salary or PTO? FREE Career Decision Tool USA

 Age: 22-30 years

-Priority: Salary build base, pay student loans
+Priority: Salary to build base, pay loans

-Recommended: Take salary increase (70/30 split)
+Recommendation: Take salary increase (70/30 split)

 Reason: Compound effect on career earnings